 Sara is an abstract painter with over 30 years’ experience working in studios, exhibiting and teaching in the UK and abroad.
 She trained in Fine Art and Art History in London, Manchester and Glasgow.
 Experience working across broad-ranging communities - always painting - has shaped her drive to encourage collaboration and creative thinking and making through learning, through life and through art.
 In 2018 Sara became a Fellow of the School for Social Entrepreneurs.
 More info: www.saradownhamlotto.net

-Chiara has just graduated from Plymouth University with a degree in Events Management, aiming to pursue a career in Marketing and Events planning.
+Chiara graduated in 2020 from Plymouth University with a degree in Events Management, aiming to pursue a career in Marketing and Events planning.
 She is a nature lover, with an interest in making whatever she markets look and sound beautiful.
-In early September, she joined Arts Lab as a Marketing Intern funded by the Plymouth University iMayflower Internship Scheme.
+In early September 2020, she joined Arts Lab as a Marketing Intern funded by the Plymouth University iMayflower Internship Scheme.
 Her work was so great, that we didn't want to let her go; she's still with us!

-Ben joined the Arts Lab team in late August having just finished his degree in Digital Media Design at the University of Plymouth.
-He is working as an intern funded by the iMayflower internship scheme and, has since continued, so impressed were we by his expertise and hard work.
-In summer 2021, Ben will complete his masters degree in Creative Computing at Bath Spa, running in parallel with his work at Arts Lab.
+Ben joined the Arts Lab team in late August 2020 having just finished his degree in Digital Media Design at the University of Plymouth.
+He started as an intern funded by the iMayflower internship scheme and, has since continued, so impressed were we by his expertise and hard work.
+In summer 2021, Ben will complete his masters degree in Creative Computing at Bath Spa.

 Jonathan is a painter based in London, developing his practice for 30 years and exhibiting internationally, with solo exhibitions in London, Dublin, the USA and Italy.
 He is represented in London by the Sim Smith Gallery.
 Interested in painting as a form of collaborative activity, he has worked with dancers, musicians, architects and designers.
 He has been part of the Lab since 2018, since when he has been resident Artist Experimenter on two separate occasions.
 See http://jonathanmccree.com/